Accelerate Development | Simplify | Problem Solving

 Classic Methods or FEA – Which is Better?

-Finite element analysis (FEA) can do everything classical analysis can, but not the other way around.
-Sometimes, I need to do a classical analysis to back up FEA results.
-This hasn’t been a problem; it is time-consuming to find equations and calculate numbers.
+FEA can do everything classical analysis can, but not the other way around.
+Still, I often use classical analysis to back up FEA results.
+It takes more time, but it builds confidence.

 Norman T. Neher, P.E.